 Genres of books simply specify what categories or sub-categories does a book belong to.
 If you are a regular book reader, you probably already know about some book genres that you have read or that you love reading.

-In this post, you will learn about the two main types of books and their sub-categories which we commonly refer to as genres of books.
+In this post, you will learn about the two main types of books and their sub-categories which we commonly refer to as genres of books or book genres.

 CONTENTS (click to navigate)

 - Crime and Detective

 - Magical Realism

 - Short Story